Kavya-Chhabra/Data-221-Assignment-1-By-Kavya-Chhabra/README.md

 ## Requirements
--Python
+Python
--pandas(only used for question 8.py)
+pandas(only used for question 8.py)

 ## Extra Notes
--All files are written to run independantly without errors -variable names are descriptive and there are individual comments explaining the logic and steps
+All files are written to run independantly without errors variable names are descriptive and there are individual comments explaining the logic and steps